jhumelsine/jhumelsine.github.io/_posts/2024-11-06-abstraction-cohesion.md

 ## Cohesion
 It took me a while before I had a solid understanding of [Cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)).

 Elements are cohesive when there’s an intrinsic relationship that connects them.
 The relationship is often gestalt in that the elements only have value when combined as a whole.
-When an update is required, most if not all the elements in the cohesive relationship will need to be updated.
+When an update is needed, most or all elements in the cohesive relationship will require updating.

 <img src="https://i0.pickpik.com/photos/475/455/659/screwdrivers-screws-red-black-preview.jpg" alt="Screw and Screwdriver" title="Image Source: https://www.pickpik.com/screwdrivers-screws-red-black-tools-work-6612" width = "35%" align="left" style="padding-right: 20px;">